open-component-model/ocm-website/content/en/docs/cli-reference/transfer/transfer_commontransportarchive.md

 The uploader name may be a path expression with the following possibilities:
 - <code>ocm/ociRegistry</code>: oci Registry upload for local OCI artifact blobs.
   The media type is optional.
-If given ist must be an OCI artifact media type.
+If given it must be an OCI artifact media type.
 - <code>plugin/<plugin name>[/<uploader name]</code>: uploader provided by plugin.

 It is possible to use a dedicated transfer script based on spiff.